Vuk97/nimbora-docs/docs/concepts/strategies/01-statregy-lusd.md

   - All official Liquity contracts can be found [here](https://docs.liquity.org/documentation/resources#contract-addresses).

-### How much LUSD can I borrow?
+### How frequently are transactions processed?

-- The maximum is currently capped at 1.75 ETH, but this will change over time.
+- Borrow takes a day to be processed.

 ### Do I really pay no interests on Liquity?

   - Yes, really!
 Liquity charges no interest, ever.